 The way to go about this is to ensure you enter each and every day with at least 4x the total maximum weekly potential winning that you offer clients.
 The first step to accomplish this is to set weekly payout limits for your clients, this puts a cap on the amount of potential winnings they are able to play for.

 Consider your maximum weekly payouts capped at $1000 for all your players across the board.
 You are expecting to launch with a stable to 10 players who have agreed to bet under your sportsbook.
 A quick bit of the old mathematics and we can see that to confidently launch our book, a bankroll of at least $40,000 is recommended.
 This will protect you from busting your bankroll should you suffer sustained losing weeks and keep the lights on at your online sportsbook.
 Be sure to remember to adjust your ratios as you gain new clients to your sportsbook, as with the above example just a single new client would raise your launch capital needs to $4,000.

 Keeping your books balanced; the layoff account and how to use it.

-A great many PayPerHead agents mention to us that one of the biggest reasons for choosing us is the layoff accounts we offer; the layoff account is a powerful tool for any small sportsbook and bookies should understand how to use it before launching their business.
+A great many PayPerHead agents mention to us that one of the biggest reasons for choosing us is the layoff accounts we offer; the layoff account is a powerful tool for any small sportsbook and a bookie should understand how to use it before launching their business for successful money management.
 While easy to understand, the layoff account can easily be misused.

 A layoff account is essentially a separate account in which agents make wagers of their own that offer a level of protection from a losing day.